 2. Using a Dehumidifier or a Space Heater

-Run a space heater if the basement isn’t heated, as moisture tends to precipitate out of cool air and settle on the floor.
+Run a space heater if the basement isn’t heated, as moisture precipitates out of cool air and settles on the floor.
 In the basement, using a dehumidifier will also remove moisture from the air and keep it dry.

 Dehumidifiers with fans running will move air in areas where condensation is most likely to form and stop mold and mildew from developing in the carpet.